The Best Lubes For Sex:

 Where water-based lube does not shine is in the departments of texture and longevity.
 As the primary ingredient is water, there is a "wet" feeling but not necessarily one of greased slickness, water-based lubes are the least slick of all types.
 Water-based lubes also need to be frequently reapplied as they tend to dry out easily and they remove themselves from the skin with minimal effort.

-My recommendation is that water-based lubes be used by those who want to use a lube with any sex toy of any material, would like to use condoms, and don't mind having to reapply from time to time.
+My recommendation is that water-based lubes be used by those who want to use a lube with any sex toy of any material (water-based lubes are the best lubes for Fleshlights for example), would like to use condoms, and don't mind having to reapply from time to time.
 The best water-based lubes in my opinion are as follows:

 Yes Water-Based Lube